 If possible, the deformity will be treated without surgery.
 One option is bracing.
-The goal of bracing is to try to "guide" the growth of the vertebrae in order to straighten the spine.
+The goal of bracing is to try to “guide” the growth of the vertebrae in order to straighten the spine.
 The brace will only successfully straighten the spine in patients who are still growing.
 The brace is designed to hold the spine in a straighter, upright posture.
-This is thought to work by taking pressure off the front half of the vertebra, allowing the growth of the bone in the front to catch up with the growth in the back.
+This is thought to work by taking the pressure off the front half of the vertebra, allowing the growth of the bone in the front to catch up with the growth in the back.
 A brace may be used in older patients to support the spine and relieve pain, but it will not improve the curve.

-If young patients are consistent in wearing the brace, worsening of the curve can be limited and there may be correction of the deformity within two years.
-The brace allows remodeling and corrected growth of the developing spine.
+If young patients are consistent in wearing the brace, worsening of the curve can be limited and there may be a correction of the deformity within two years.
+The brace allows remodeling and corrected the growth of the developing spine.
 The brace is usually worn from 16 to 24 hours each day for one year, then just at night for two years.

 The doctor may prescribe physical therapy.
 A well-rounded rehabilitation program assists in calming pain and inflammation, improving mobility and strength, and making daily activities easier.
 People who are prescribed a brace tend to benefit even more when physical therapy is included.
 The goals of physical therapy are to help: